Gym Equipment

 1. Cable Machine

-A cable machine, sometimes referred to as a pulley machine, is a common piece of gym equipment that will allow you to perform a variety of exercises for an all over body workout.
+A cable machine, sometimes referred to as a pulley machine, is a great machine for glutes and is found in most gyms allowing you to perform a variety of exercises for an all over body workout.

 Glute Exercises On a Cable Machine